 Increasing demand for immune boosting supplements

-The global coronavirus pandemic is driving this trend, as consumers are looking to boost their immune systems.
-Following the outbreak of COVID-19, consumers have started to pay greater attention to their diets and health as they try to increase their personal immunity.
-Consumers are therefore turning towards vitamins and supplements.
+The global COVID-19 pandemic is one of the main factors driving this trend, as consumers seek to boost their immune system.
+Following the outbreak, consumers started to pay greater attention to their diets and health as they tried to increase their personal immunity.
+As part of this trend, consumers have turned towards vitamins and supplements.

 - See CBI Study on Entering the European market for baobab, as it outlines quality parameters buyers look for in baobab.